KDE/kalendar/README.md

 While we’re actively working on reducing our number of external dependencies, these removals often take time and require reimplementing things in a new way, which is not always easy.

-Other dependencies we require are there so we don’t bloat programs copying functionally that can be provided by a common external package.
+Other dependencies we require are there so we don’t bloat Kalendar by copying functionality that can be provided by an external package also used by other applications.

 #### Will Kalendar replace KOrganizer?

-For the moment, no.
+For the time being, no.

 KOrganizer has an incredibly expansive feature set, which makes it a powerful tool for power users.
 Kalendar is instead focused on providing an approachable calendar for Plasma.
 You can expect great usability and a visually appealing interface that works on both desktop and mobile.